kuzudb/kuzu-blog/src/content/post/2024-04-05-rdf-shacl-and-kuzu.md

 The data represents an RDF graph with schema information about two students, Adam and Karissa, a faculty member named Zhang, and a city named Waterloo.
 It also specifies how these resources are related to one another.
-Note that `a` is just shorthand for `rdf:type` in the Turtle file, i.e., `kz:Adam a kz:student` means the same as `kz:Adam rdf:type kz:student`.
+Note that `a` is shorthand for `rdf:type` in Turtle files, i.e., `kz:Adam a kz:student` is equivalent to `kz:Adam rdf:type kz:student`.

-Conceptually, this can be represented in RDF as follows:
+Pictorially, this can be represented in RDF as follows:

 ![](/img/rdf-shacl-kuzu/rdf-running-example.png)